Dakota Adams

-Dakota Adams (born 1996–1997) is an American from Montana who was running as a Democrat for the Montana House of Representatives in District 1 in northern Lincoln County in the 2024 United States elections.
+Dakota Adams (born 1996–1997) is an American from Montana who ran as a Democrat for the Montana House of Representatives in District 1 in northern Lincoln County in the 2024 United States elections.
 Adams is the oldest son of Oath Keeper Stewart Rhodes, who was serving an 18-year prison term for seditious conspiracy, until being pardoned by Donald Trump.
 Adams was homeschooled and raised with extreme Right-wing, prepper conspiracy theories.
 He left the American militia movement during his teenage years and wrote about his reasoning for Raw Story in 2022.

 Early life

 The oldest son of six children of Stewart Rhodes and Tasha Adams, Dakota Adams was homeschooled and purposely kept uneducated for his father to hold power over the household, keeping the threat of child protective services breaking up the family if they were to discover the children were not being educated by the state's laws.
 As a child he answered emails for the Oath Keepers and trained for the apocalypse.
 After leaving the militia world, Adams began to catch up on the education he was lacking, one area he had to learn was the multiplication table.
 He eventually passed a high-school equivalency exam.

 According to an interview with Laura Coates for CNN Adams described his upbringing as being in an "extreme bubble of fear and isolation and paranoid ideology starting well before the founding of the Oath Keepers".
 He stated that Rhodes was a "pure authoritarian that was very much reflected at home".
 The family managed to get away from Rhodes in 2018.

 He plans to sell the militia paraphernalia he used to wear to "anti-government protests alongside his father".